 Visit a museum.
 Museums in Italy are usually closed on Mondays and open on Sundays, so this is a perfect day to visit a museum, UNLESS it’s a free Sunday.
 In that case — especially for the Vatican museums or Colosseum free Sundays — stay away as it is utter chaos.

-Have a long Sunday lunch.
-In Italy, Sundays are family days and for many families, the only day that the kids are not in school (highschoolers attend half days on Saturdays as well).
-Sunday lunch – or Sunday brunch in some places – is a thing, so you should join the Italians.
+Have Sunday lunch.
+In Italy, Sundays are spent relaxing with family and even friends.
+A traditional Sunday lunch — or Sunday brunch in some places — is a thing, so you should join the Italians.
 Just book in advance.
-Some good suggestions for Sunday lunch in Rome.

 Go shopping.
-Small stores used to be closed on Sundays but more and more of them in big cities are opening on Sundays.
+Boutiques and family-owned shops used close on Sundays but more and more of them in big cities are choosing to stay open.
 Outlet stores and big department stores like La Rinascente or Coin are pretty reliably open on Sundays and don’t close in the middle of the day for the pausa.

 Get lost.
 This is an activity I recommend for small Italian towns (and for Venice, Florence and Bologna in particular) even when things are open.
 Explore small Italian streets and soak up the atmosphere.
 Then use your map to get found again.